 - Domain name: Name of the domains you are sharing Calendar Information with.

-We need to follow same steps on cloudinfra.net tenant as well and add organization relationship with techpress.net domain.
+We must follow the same steps on the cloudinfra.net tenant and add an organization relationship with the techpress.net domain.

 - Click on Organization > Sharing.

-- Under Organization sharing tab.
+- Under the Organization sharing tab.
 Click on + Add organization relationship.

-All the remaining steps are same as followed previously when we created Organization relationship in techpress.net tenant.
-Please follow the same steps and create this relationship in second tenant as well.
+The remaining steps are the same as those followed previously when we created the organizational relationship with the techpress.net tenant.
+Please follow the same steps to complete this configuration.

-You can also add new organization relationship in Exchange Online using Powershell as well.
-Please find below steps for the same:
+You can also add a new organizational relationship to Exchange Online using PowerShell.
+Here are the steps for doing so:

 Install-Module ExchangeOnlineManagement